Nabagata/interview-prep/README.md

 > Let say the page reference string 7 0 1 2 0 3 0 4 2 3 0 3 2 .
 > Initially, we have 4-page slots empty.
 Initially, all slots are empty,
-> so when 7 0 1 2 are allocated to the empty slots —&gt; 4 Page faults.
+> so when 7 0 1 2 are allocated to the empty slots —> 4 Page faults.
-> 0 is already their so —&gt; 0 Page fault.
+> 0 is already their so —> 0 Page fault.
 When 3 came it will take the
-> place of 7 because it is least recently used —&gt; 1 Page fault.
+> place of 7 because it is least recently used —> 1 Page fault.
 0 is
-> already in memory so —&gt; 0 Page fault.
-4 will takes place of 1 —&gt;
+> already in memory so —> 0 Page fault.
+4 will takes place of 1 —>
 > 1 Page Fault.
-Now for the further page reference string —&gt;** 0 Page
+Now for the further page reference string —>** 0 Page
 > fault** because they are already available in the memory.
 >
 >  \